3fs/k8s-workshop-episode-2/03_helm/01_install_chart.md

 ## Task objective

-In this task, we will install `workshop-example` chart.
+In this task, we will install pre-created `workshop-example` chart.
 We will use helm to deploy it and expose it to the Internet using Ingress kubernetes object.

 `workshop-example` chart files are available [here](./workshop-example/).